 a.
 A petition requesting removal of an officer which is signed by at least ten percent of the members of LAUC-SB shall be addressed and transmitted to a member of the Executive Board other than the accused officer.
 The petition must specify the cause(s) justifying removal, and copies of the text must be distributed to all members of the Executive Board, including the officer in question.

 b.
-The Executive Board member addressed in the petition shall act as a hearing officer and shall convene and conduct a hearing within 45 days where the complainants and the accused officer are both given the opportunity to present their cases.
-This hearing shall be announced in a letter to the LAUC-SB membership and shall be open to any member who wishes to observe.
+The member of the Executive Board addressed in the petition shall call a meeting of the membership within 45 days, at which the complainants and the accused officer are both given the opportunity to present their cases.
+This hearing shall be announced to the general membership and shall be open to any member who wishes to observe.
+Quorum for the hearing shall consist of two-thirds of the membership.
+The accused officer shall not be counted among the voting members present for the purposes of making quorum.

 Article V. The Executive Board